DevOpsDolapo/DevOps_Projects/PROJECT 7/Project7.md

 There are techniques used to distribute incoming network traffic or workload amongst multiple servers.
 These techniques are known as load balancer algorithms.
 Some of them are:

 **1. Round Robin:** The round robin algorithm shares requests successively to each server in the pool.
-It is easy to deploy and ensures an equal distributiom of traffic.
-It's best when all servers have identical capabilities and resources.
+It is easy to deploy and ensures an equal distribution of traffic.
+This algorithm is best when all servers have identical capabilities and resources.

-**2. Weighted Round Robin:** This is similar to the round robin technique, but servers are assigned requests based on their capabilities.
+**2. Weighted Round Robin:** This is similar to the round robin technique, but here, servers are assigned requests based on their capabilities.
 Servers with more capacities receive more requests.
 This is best when servers have different performance levels or abilities.

 **3. Least Connections:** This algorithm sends new requests to the server with the least number of active connections.
 It works best when servers have different workloads or capacities because it sends traffic to the server that's least busy.